cac1031/Intro-To-MIPS/README.md

 ## Big Project - goldguess.s

 Oh No!
 No-Face has eaten too much and has morphed into its terrifying monstrous form!
-He has presented Sen a handful of gold nuggets and has challenged you to guess the value it holds.
+He has presented Sen a handful of gold nuggets and has challenged you to write a MIPS Program to allow Sen to guess the value it holds.

 Sen has 3 chances to guess it right.
 Guess correct and the gold nuggets shall be Sen's.
 Guess wrong and Sen will be gobbled up.

 You have been tasked by No-Face to write a program in his beloved language MIPS to determine if Sen is awarded the gold or becomes dinner.
-At every guess, tell Sen if her guess is either too low or too high.
+At each guess, tell Sen if her guess is either too low or too high.

 If she guesses it within 3 tries, congrats she wins!
 If she runs out of tries, you know what's coming...